umarbek98/movies/README.md

   - returns a list of `Review` instances associated with the `Viewer` instance.
 - `Viewer get_movies()`
   - returns a list of `Movie` instances reviewed by the `Viewer` instance.
+  - HINT: you can get the movies by iterating through the list of reviews

 #### Movie